 CPEC and its Significance

 CPEC mainly has a range of strategic and economic significance for China and Pakistan.
-Iqbal, (2017) states that the project has a great geopolitical and geo economical potential, it would provide major interconnectivity across Asia and the Middle Eastern region.
-The project would hold significance to uplift the Islamabad and northern region to represent south Asia, it would exert a major strategic influence from China’s ends on the south Chinese region.
-The estimated cost of the project is US$ 75 Billion, out of which the US$45 Billion ensure to improve the regional optional by connecting the Gilgit-Baltistan region to the Kashgar region.
-The main significance to China can be explained by the fact that current china transports 80% of the Oil from strait Malacca to Shanghai which is spread to 16,000 km and takes 2-3 months, however, CPEC coming into play will reduce the distance 5000w.
+Iqbal (2017) states that the project has great geopolitical and geo-economic potential, providing major interconnectivity across Asia and the Middle Eastern region.
+The project would significantly uplift Islamabad and the northern region to represent South Asia, exerting a major strategic influence from China’s ends on the southern Chinese region.
+The estimated cost of the project is US$ 75 Billion, out of which US$45 Billion ensures to improve the regional optional by connecting the Gilgit-Baltistan region to the Kashgar region.
+The main significance to China can be explained by the fact that currently, China transports 80% of the Oil from Strait Malacca to Shanghai, which is spread over 16,000 km and takes 2-3 months; however, CPEC coming into play will reduce the distance 5000w.
 That ultimately helps in reducing the transportation cost.
-The major Energy projects will produce energy up to 16,400-megawatt solving the major energy crisis.
-Apart from the economic development, CPEC holds major Socioeconomic opportunities for the Baluchistan and Gilgit-Baltistan region.
-According to Ali, (2016), it can merely be indicated that CPEC has the potential to showcase productivity equivalent to 17% of Pakistan’s GPD of 2015, the project would heal the unemployment situation by creating 700,000 jobs.
+The intersection of transport, sustainability, and visionary planning is a cross-cutting exercise within China's Belt and Road Initiative in Pakistan.
+This holistic approach aims to integrate eco-friendly transport systems, ensuring sustainable development and realizing long-term visions for economic growth and regional connectivity.
+The major Energy projects will produce energy up to 16,400-megawatt, solving the major energy crisis.
+Besides economic development, CPEC holds major Socioeconomic opportunities for the Baluchistan and Gilgit-Baltistan region.
+According to Ali (2016), it can merely be indicated that CPEC has the potential to showcase productivity equivalent to 17% of Pakistan’s GDP in 2015; the project would heal the unemployment situation by creating 700,000 jobs.

 Lessons from Chinese Investment in Africa

-Ayodele and Sotola, (2014) explore the Chinese investment in the African region, which is focused on increasing the FDI in the African region, promoting the infrastructural development, stabilizing the prices of the African products & commodities, and capitalizing on the natural resources that are found in Africa.
-The key driver of the economic corridor in Africa was to exploit the vast reserve of Oil & Gas in Africa, the second major motive it’s Africa is seen to be a potential market for the Chinese products and importantly the privatization of the enterprise in China that look forwards towards a potential investment.
-The research denotes that the Chinese seek to address the mutual benefit, in the African region.
+Ayodele and Sotola (2014) explore the Chinese investment in the African region, which is focused on increasing the FDI in the African region, promoting infrastructural development, stabilizing the prices of African products & commodities, and capitalizing on the natural resources that are found in Africa.
+The key driver of the economic corridor in Africa was to exploit the vast reserve of Oil and gas in Africa; the second major motive that Africa is seen to be a potential market for Chinese products and, importantly, the privatization of the enterprise in China that look forwards towards a potential investment.
+The research denotes that the Chinese seek to address the mutual benefit in the African region.

-When it comes to assessing the impact of CPEC on the economy of Pakistan, one notable study conducted by Ali et al. (2017) explores the impact of CPEC on the Pakistan economy, the research denotes that with CPEC working at its full potential Pakistan enhances the GDP and its exports that would directly reflect on the economy.
+When it comes to assessing the impact of CPEC on the economy of Pakistan, one notable study conducted by Ali et al. (2017) explores the impact of CPEC on the Pakistan economy; the research denotes that with CPEC working at its full potential, Pakistan enhances the GDP and its exports that would directly reflect on the economy.
 CPEC can support improving the GDP by 6%, which would eventually improve the unemployment situation in the country.
-The CPEC would also exert a positive impact on the bilateral trade due to the enhancement that would be made in Gawadar port.
-Apart from the economic benefits, the CPEC will also have a social impact on the creation of job opportunities and improving the standard of living.
-Chairman Gawadar port authority (GPA), states that the port itself has the potential of creating 40,000 jobs.
+The CPEC would also positively impact the bilateral trade due to the enhancement that would be made in Gawadar port.
+Apart from the economic benefits, the CPEC will also have a social impact on creating job opportunities and improving the standard of living.
+Chairman Gawadar Port Authority (GPA) states that the port can potentially create 40,000 jobs.
 Much of the Job creation from CPEC would possibly happen during the construction stages of the projects.
-This research sheds light on the outwards foreign direct investment that China is mainly initiating in the form of the OBOR initiative.
+This research sheds light on the outward foreign direct investment that China is mainly initiating in the form of the OBOR initiative.
 Economic development and economic development can be viewed from the Rostow linear stage development.
-It is revealed that economic progression happens in five stages, the stages mainly help in determining the stage Pakistan and China are on, and how long would it take.
-The stages are the traditional society stage, where agriculture is important and much of the processes are labor-intensive based.
-Next is the take-off stage where the process of industrialization cultivates, technological innovation happens in the drive to maturity stage and high mass consumption is the final stage (Kindleberger, Tella, and Tella, 2016).
-Pakistan is current at the take-off stage where there is the presence of an industrial revolution; however, it slows because of political intervention.
-The mega project will also facilitate the exchange of culture and tradition, plus it would also open a route to safe tourism to the Northern areas of Pakistan.
+It is revealed that economic progression happens in five stages.
+The stages mainly help determine the stage Pakistan and China are on and how long it would take.
+The stage is the traditional society stage, where agriculture is important, and many of the processes are labour-intensive.
+Next is the take-off stage, where the process of industrialization cultivates, technological innovation happens in the drive to maturity stage, and high mass consumption is the final stage (Kindleberger, Tella, and Tella, 2016).
+Pakistan is currently at the take-off stage where there is the presence of an industrial revolution; however, it slows because of political intervention.
+The mega project will also facilitate the exchange of culture and tradition and open a route to safe tourism in the Northern areas of Pakistan.

-Pragmatism research philosophy has been used in the underpinned research it allows evaluating the different aspects of study using different methods and technique that helps to reach a valid conclusion (Kumar, 2019).
+Pragmatism research philosophy has been used in the underpinned research.
+It allows evaluation of the different aspects of the study using different methods and techniques that help to reach a valid conclusion (Kumar, 2019).

-In this study, a mixed-method research design has been selected because it offers the diversity to use of both qualitative and quantitative research paradigms.
-The mixed-method was suitable for this study because it allows for comparing the different findings and reaching accurate results (Flick, 2015).
+This study has selected a mixed-method research design because it offers diversity in using both qualitative and quantitative research paradigms.
+The mixed method was suitable for this study because it allows for comparing the different findings and reaching accurate results (Flick, 2015).

-A secondary data collection method has been used to study the determinants that drive the FDI in Pakistan and evaluate the belt and road initiative.
-The secondary data collection method has been used because of this study demands extracting the information related to the FDI investments of china from existing resources and reports.
-Therefore, in this study quantitative information has been gathered from Journal articles, websites, reports, World Bank, OECD website, and Statista.
-Qualitative design helped in analyzing the risk, opportunities, and impact of determinants associated with the FDI of China in Pakistan.
-Quantitative analysis has been employed to analyze the effectiveness of the FDI of china and the belt road initiative on the economy of Pakistan by studying the different variables such as GDP, employment rate, and national income.
-The data from the year 2010 to 2019 to study the influence of china's FDI and the belt road initiative on the economy of Pakistan can help to address the research problem of whether excessive FDI of china is a risk to Pakistan or not.
+A secondary data collection method has been used to study the determinants that drive the FDI in Pakistan and evaluate the Belt and Road initiative.
+The secondary data collection method has been used because this study demands extracting information related to the FDI investments of China from existing resources and reports.
+Therefore, this study gathered quantitative information from Journal articles, websites, reports, the World Bank, the OECD website, and Statista.
+Qualitative design helped analyse the risk, opportunities, and impact of determinants associated with the FDI of China in Pakistan.
+Quantitative analysis has been employed to analyze the effectiveness of the FDI of China and the Belt Road Initiative on the economy of Pakistan by studying the different variables such as GDP, employment rate, and national income.
+The data from 2010 to 2019 to study the influence of China's FDI and the Belt Road Initiative on Pakistan's economy can help address the research problem of whether excessive FDI of China is a risk to Pakistan.
 The content analysis technique has been used to analyze and evaluate qualitative information because it helps to explore the different aspects of the underlying phenomenon in detail (Mackey and Gass, 2015).
-However, for analyzing quantitative data time-series data analysis techniques have been used.
+However, time-series data analysis techniques have been used to analyse quantitative data.

-The following chapter is based on the analysis of the study using the secondary data for foreign direct investment in Pakistan for the belt and road initiative.
-The chapter has been divided into different sections according to the requirements of research and for gaining the results afterward.
-The study has been for assessing the significance of FDI in Pakistan and its determinants that can drive the Chinese for carrying out the investment activities in Pakistan.
+The following chapter is based on the analysis of the study using the secondary data for foreign direct investment in Pakistan for the Belt and Road initiative.
+The chapter has been divided into different sections according to the research requirements and for gaining the results afterwards.
+The study has assessed the significance of FDI in Pakistan and its determinants that can drive the Chinese to invest in Pakistan.
 The chapter has also discussed the business strategy toward expansion in Pakistan through the belt.
-Further analysis has been provided as under;
+Further analysis has been provided as follows;

-FDI inflows have not been very high in the country after the peaking fiscal year 2007-08.
+FDI inflows have not been very high in the country after the peak fiscal year 2007-08.
 According to the report of UNCTAD (2019), the FDI has grown to 2.3 billion in 2018.
 Moreover, according to the assessment of the first half, the total ratio of FDI has reached USD 41 billion (13.4% of GDP) by the end of the year 2018.
-Moreover, according to the report of the State Bank of Pakistan (2019), the FDI inflows have raised by 63% according to the second half (July-dec 2019) and has reached USD 1.34 billion against the USD 798.8 million according to the report of the previous year within the same time of second half.
+Moreover, according to the report of the State Bank of Pakistan (2019), the FDI inflows have increased by 63% according to the second half (July-dec 2019) and have reached USD 1.34 billion against the USD 798.8 million according to the report of the previous year within the same time of second half.
 According to the assessment of Nordeatrade (2020), the country has a huge domestic population of nearly 207 million.
-Moreover, the level of poverty has also been decreasing with the increase in FDI within the country.
+Moreover, the poverty level has also decreased with the increase in FDI within the country.

 Pakistan has also faced massive growth within the year 2017 by 5.2%.
 However, according to the arguments of Tradingeconomics (2020), the country also has a massive security threat from the US and other Western countries.
-The security threats have been one of the major issues for the initiation of the OECD Anti-corruption convention in the country.
+Security threats have been one of the major issues for initiating the OECD Anti-corruption Convention in the country.

 The statistics show that the country Pakistan has an average of 162.51 USD billion and reached 1262.90 USD Million in June of 2008.
 However, the country has also faced a low record of -367.50 USD Million in October of 2018.

-According to the analysis of Rippa (2019), the Chinese and Pakistani trade relation is effective which has led China to carry out the means of investment within the country.
-Some of the major reasons and determinants that have been attracting the investment measures are energy, trade, infrastructure, and other sections.
-China has found the major transportation access from Gwadar which is an innovative spread for the firms in Pakistan.
-According to The Express Tribune (2016), China has supported Pakistan in terms of FDI in the year 2015-16 respectively.
+According to the analysis of Rippa (2019), the Chinese and Pakistani trade relationship is effective, leading China to carry out the means of investment within the country.
+Some of the major reasons and determinants that have been attracting investment measures are energy, trade, green infrastructure, and other sectors.
+China has found the major transportation access from Gwadar, an innovative spread for the firms in Pakistan.
+According to The Express Tribune (2016), China has supported Pakistan regarding FDI in the year 2015-16 respectively.
 The net inflow is nearly $600 million for FDI in Pakistan.
-Now due to one of the major reasons for having an economic corridor (CPEC), China has been investing a huge share within the country for better trade opportunities in the future according to Thediplomat.com.
+Due to one of the major reasons for having an economic corridor (CPEC), China has been investing a huge share within the country for better trade opportunities in the future, according to Thediplomat.com.
 (2020).

-The projects that are there under the belt and road initiative (BRI) are mainly designed by the government of China for developing the means of infrastructure, transport, energy, and IT and communication.
-It has been designed for the development and betterment of the industrial parks and the growth of the two countries.
-According to the assessment by Hussain (2017) these belt and road initiative has been designed for the betterment of the country and for gaining better sustainability in the future.
+The projects that are under the Belt and Road Initiative (BRI) are mainly designed by the government of China for developing the means of infrastructure, transport, energy, and IT and communication.
+It has been designed to develop and improve the industrial parks and the two countries' growth.
+According to the assessment by Hussain (2017), these Belt and Road initiatives have been designed for the betterment of the country and better sustainability in the future.

 According to the analysis of Ramay (2016), there is an infrastructure need within the country that is effective for the IT and communication system within the country.

-According to the assessment of Nielsen, Asmussen, and Weatherall (2017), it has been observed that the excessive foreign direct investment has been effective for the countries as it has been increasing the means and opportunities for the businesses.
-However, Sarkodie and Strezov (2019) have argued that the excessive means of investment can also be risky for the countries as it creates the aspects of hindrance and domestic investment for further businesses.
-Moreover, the countries also face the issue of having a negative influence on the exchange rate of the country.
-Furthermore, Pakistan is a country that is having a low exchange rate.
+According to the assessment of Nielsen, Asmussen, and Weatherall (2017), it has been observed that excessive foreign direct investment has been effective for the countries as it has been increasing the means and opportunities for businesses.
+However, Sarkodie and Strezov (2019) have argued that excessive means of investment can also be risky for the countries as it creates aspects of hindrance and domestic investment for further businesses.
+Moreover, the countries also face the issue of negatively influencing the country's exchange rate.
+Furthermore, Pakistan is a country that has a low exchange rate.
 The excessive use of foreign investment can cause a major decrease in the exchange rate in the country respectively.

-According to the above-mentioned statistics, it has been observed that Pakistan has been gaining increased FDI from China which is fruitful for the projects on one hand and also can ruin the country’s performance on the other hand.
+According to the above-mentioned statistics, it has been observed that Pakistan has been gaining increased FDI from China, which is fruitful for the projects on the one hand and can also ruin the country’s performance on the other hand.
 The stats belong from Apr 19 to Mar 20 for the whole year and have affected the company’s performance at a higher rate.

-The following research is based on different objectives that have been designed by the researcher to achieve the results.
-Moreover, it has been observed that the researcher has achieved the objectives of the research by assessing the secondary data that has been collected from different sources.
+The following research is based on different objectives that the researcher has designed to achieve the results.
+Moreover, it has been observed that the researcher has achieved the research objectives by assessing the secondary data collected from different sources.
 The first objective of the research was to study the significance of foreign direct investment in Pakistan.
-The researcher has assessed the following factor by investigating the factors of FDI from China through the means of belt and road projects in the country.
-The study has been supported by the discussions of Khursheed et al (2019).
-Additionally, the researcher has also aimed to identify the determinants that drive the Chinese outward foreign direct investment in Pakistan.
+The researcher has assessed the following factors by investigating the factors of FDI from China through the means of belt and road projects in the country.
+The study has been supported by the discussions of Khursheed et al. (2019).
+The researcher has also aimed to identify the determinants that drive the Chinese outward foreign direct investment in Pakistan.
 These determinants are found to be the ease of trade, transport, telecommunication, and IT that can be effective for dealing with the use of trade routes in China.
-Another research objective that has been designed by the researcher is to study the risk associated with receiving excessive foreign direct investments.
+Another research objective the researcher has designed is to study the risk associated with receiving excessive foreign direct investments.
 The researcher has discussed that the excessive use of FDI in the country may affect the current economy and can also affect the exchange rate in the country at a higher rate.
-The researcher has also provided the fact supported by the discussions of Rippa (2019), that the excessive FDI from other countries can also ruin the performance of the country and its exchange rate.
+The researcher has also provided the fact supported by the discussions of Rippa (2019) that excessive FDI from other countries can also ruin the country's performance and its exchange rate.

-The following chapter has provided the conclusion and recommendations of research that has been provided above on the topic of the determinants of Chinese outward foreign direct investment and an evaluation of the belt and road initiative in Pakistan.
-The chapter has highlighted the summarised findings and major key points that have been concluded by the researcher after conducting the assessment.
+The following chapter has provided the conclusion and recommendations of the above research on the determinants of Chinese outward foreign direct investment and an evaluation of Pakistan's Belt and Road initiative.
+The chapter has highlighted the summarized findings and major key points that the researcher has concluded after conducting the assessment.

-The following study is based on the belt and road projects that are being performed in China and Pakistan for providing ease in terms of transport, trade, and other means of communication in the two countries.
-The research has adopted the findings that the FDI inflows have raised by 63% according to the second half (July-dec 2019) and has reached USD 1.34 billion against the USD 798.8 million according to the report of the previous year within the same time of the second half.
+The following study is based on the Belt and Road projects that are being performed in China and Pakistan to provide ease in terms of transport, trade, and other means of communication in the two countries.
+The research has adopted the findings that the FDI inflows have increased by 63% according to the second half (July-dec 2019) and have reached USD 1.34 billion against the USD 798.8 million according to the previous year's report within the same time of the second half.
 The researcher has provided the findings that the country also has a massive security threat from the US and other Western countries.
-The increasing investment in the country for the building of different projects is effective in one aspect.
-However, the excessive use of these investments can be poor for the countries in terms of gaining a poor impact on the company’s performance and its exchange rate respectively.
+The increasing investment in the country for building different projects is effective in one aspect.
+However, the excessive use of these investments can be poor for the countries in terms of impacting the company’s performance and exchange rate.

-After conducting the assessment on the following topic, it has been concluded that the countries Pakistan and China have been looking forward to the inauguration and building of belt and road programs within the country as for generating more profit and increase the means of trade in the countries.
-The port itself has the potential of creating 40,000 jobs.
+After conducting the assessment on the following topic, it has been concluded that the countries Pakistan and China have been looking forward to the inauguration and building of Belt and Road programs within the country to generate more profit and increase the means of trade in the countries.
+The port itself has the potential to create 40,000 jobs.
 Much of the Job creation from CPEC would possibly happen during the construction stages of the projects.
-It has been further conceded that the rate of FDI has been increasing in Pakistan which may affect the current performance of the country and its exchange rate.
+It has been further conceded that the rate of FDI has been increasing in Pakistan, which may affect the current performance of the country and its exchange rate.
 However, the increasing rate of this FDI can also ruin the country’s image for further business and investment.

-Based on the study that has been carried out, it has been recommended that the country of Pakistan shall make interventions for increasing the means of business and generating higher returns.
-Moreover, it shall also reduce the FDI rate from Chin or make certain partnerships in the projects.
-In addition, the initiatives should be taken regarding physical infrastructure as BRI can help in stimulating FDI growth along with the GDP and trade growth of Pakistan.
-Furthermore, the investment allocation should also be taken into account with the great heterogeneity which is expected in the different geographic areas and projects.
-There should be effective implementation of the BRI initiative in Pakistan as it will help in the poverty alleviation and social development of the country and further provides different business and employment opportunities that can enhance their income level.
-In addition, the rural areas of Pakistan will be helped greatly by this initiative as it will create drastic changes along with bringing infrastructure development and prosperity.
+Based on the study that has been carried out, it has been recommended that the country of Pakistan make interventions to increase the means of business and generate higher returns.
+Moreover, it shall reduce China's FDI rate or make certain project partnerships.
+In addition, initiatives should be taken regarding physical infrastructure, as BRI can help stimulate FDI growth along with Pakistan's GDP and trade growth.
+Furthermore, the investment allocation should also be considered with the great heterogeneity expected in the different geographic areas and projects.
+The BRI initiative should be implemented in Pakistan as it will help the country's poverty alleviation and social development and further provide different business and employment opportunities to enhance their income level.
+In addition, the rural areas of Pakistan will be helped greatly by this initiative as it will create drastic changes and bring infrastructure development and prosperity.

 The following research is based on the case of FDI and growth in the country of Pakistan.
 Future research can also be carried out on the topic of growth and economic downturn within the country.
-Additionally, the ideas for increasing the revenue of the country can also be improved.
+The ideas for increasing the country's revenue can also be improved.

 Ayodele, T. and Sotola, O., 2014.
 China in Africa: An evaluation of Chinese investment.
 Initiative for Public Policy Analysis, pp.1-20.